-- 1.1.1 Archaeological Surveys Ltd was commissioned by Foundations Archaeology to undertake a magnetometer survey of an area of land at Langton Park, Overtown, near Wroughton, Swindon.
-The site has been outlined for a proposed development of 28 affordable homes, and the survey forms part of an archaeological assessment. - 1.1.2 The geophysical survey was carried out in accordance with a Written Scheme of Investigation (WSI) produced by Archaeological Surveys (2020) and approved by Melanie Pomeroy-Kellinger, County Archaeologist for Wiltshire Council, prior to commencing the fieldwork.
+- 1.1.1 Archaeological Surveys Ltd was commissioned by the Environmental Dimension Partnership (EDP), on behalf of White Lion Land (Malmesbury) Limited, to undertake a magnetometer survey of an area of land on the north western edge of Malmesbury in Wiltshire.
+The eastern part of the site has been outlined for a proposed residential development of 50 affordable homes, and the survey forms part of an archaeological assessment. - 1.1.2 The geophysical survey was carried out in accordance with a Written Scheme of Investigation (WSI) produced by Archaeological Surveys (2020) and issued to Melanie Pomeroy-Kellinger, County Archaeologist for Wiltshire Council, prior to commencing the fieldwork.